Yohann76/Website-Analyser/README.md

 - Status Code HTTP
 - Certificat SSL
 - CDN is valid
 - All link is a https in content

+-> Notification ?
+Who ?

+-> Slack, Discord ...

 ##### SEO (Each week)